cjohansen/replicant-docs/content/javascript-interop.md

 compiling with advanced optimizations.

 Now we can reuse the same map instance, but have it update its position and zoom when the user selects a city.
+If you ever need to access the map instance outside of an event handler, you can do so by passing the DOM node to `(replicant.dom/recall node)`, which returns whatever is passed as `:replicant/memory` to your life-cycle hooks for the same `node`.

 If you prefer a more ludicrous panning motion, you could try this: